Seems that I continually have serious philosophical differences & issues with some judges & juries out there with their controversial rulings.

 Her story was total BS.

 Many believe she may have been a “spurned lover.”

-While the Dallas jury indeed found her guilty, they chose to sentence her to (only) 10 years, while the prosecution requested life imprisonment & they could choose a sentence of 2 to 99 years.
+While the Dallas jury indeed found her guilty, they chose to sentence her to (only) 10 years, while the prosecution requested life imprisonment (where a sentence of 2 to 99 years could be chosen).